tedai-hackathon/information-2023/faq.md

 Register your team at https://ai-event.ted.com/hackathon.
 We will then evaluate their submission and let them know.
 The space is limited so don't wait.

 ## Who can participate in the hackathon?
 This would be available to anybody who can bring a team of people and is passionate about solving societal and environmental issues using the power of AI.
-Technical skills will be required in some combinations across the team in roles such ash: Subject matter expert,  Data Scientist,  Developer, Designer/Developer, among other possibilities.
+Technical skills will be required in some combinations across the team in roles such as: Subject matter expert,  Data Scientist,  Developer, Designer/Developer, among other possibilities.
 You don't need to be a TED AI attendee to participate in this hackathon.

 ## Is there a registration fee for the hackathon?
 There is no registration fee for the hackathon.